 - The Drunk Rabbit: Irish Pub with live music almost every night.
 This fun, laid back place makes you feel like you’re actually Ireland.
 It looks small walking in but there’s ample seating both downstairs and upstairs.

 - Pablo Discobar: This cheesy, yet swanky discobar actually prides itself on being tacky.
-The cocktails are amazing and it’s definitely worth the stop even if its just for one drink.
+The cocktails are amazing and it’s definitely one of the best bars in Reykjavik.

-- The English Pub: This sports bar has a huge outdoor seating area if you’re lucky enough to experience Reykjavik during one of the rare times you can have a drink in outside.
+- The English Pub: This sports bar has a huge outdoor seating area if you’re visiting Reykjavik in the summer.
 (And if you’re a sports fan, there’s a huge projector and TVs playing the popular games of the moment.
 TVs in bars can be difficult to find in Iceland, unlike the US!)

 - The Dubliner: This casual Irish pub is great for a low-key night.
 There are several bar games available throughout, and they also have DJs or live music throughout the week.

-I had heard about the high prices on food and beverages in Iceland beforehand, and they definitely lived up to my expectations.
-(For example, fish and chips were about $40 USD!)
+I heard about the high prices on food and beverages in Iceland beforehand.
+And it definitely lived up to my expectations.
+Just as an example, fish and chips were about $40 USD!
 Here are a few tips for saving money on food and drinks if you’re traveling to Iceland on a budget:

-- Find a hotel with breakfast included and eat a late breakfast/ brunch to save money on meals.
+- Find a hotels with breakfast included and eat a late breakfast/ brunch to save money on meals.

 - Pack protein bars or other filling snacks.